nsidc/earthaccess/docs/contributing/development.md

 ## Manual development environment setup

-While `nox` is the fastest way to get started, you may soon find that you need a full development environment, for example to test in a REPL.
+While `nox` is the fastest way to get started, you will likely need a full development environment for making code contributions, for example to test in a REPL, or to resolve references in your favorite IDE.
 This development environment also includes `nox`.

 Create and activate a virtual environment with `venv`, which comes by default with Python, in the `.venv` directory:

 ```bash
 python -m venv .venv
 source .venv/bin/activate
 ```

-Install _earthaccess_ in editable mode with optional development dependencies:
+Install `earthaccess` in editable mode with optional development dependencies:

 ```bash
 pip install --editable ".[dev,test,docs]"